BIH-DMBS/CLUES/docs/setup.md

 # Configuration Management

-CLUES framework is customized by a set of configuartion files.
-The general workflow configuration file, *workflows\config\config.json*, manages the general setup of the workflow.
-In addition, each data soure comes with its own configuration file (available in *configs_sources* folder) and there is a file that manages the available bounding boxes (config/bbox.json).
+The CLUES framework is customized through a set of configuration files that define the structure and behavior of the workflow.
+These include:
+- A general workflow configuration file: <pre> workflows/config/config.json </pre>
+- Source-specific configuration files for each data provider: <pre> workflows/config_sources/ </pre>
+- A file for predefined bounding boxes: <pre> workflows/config/bbox.json </pre>

 ### General workflow configuration file

-The file, *workflows\config\config.json* can be used to customize the behaviour of the framework.
+The file  <pre> workflows\config\config.json </pre> can be used to customize the behaviour of the framework.
 Most "key":"value" pairs in the file should be self-explanatory:

 example: *config.json*
 <pre>